 The Company has the right to acquire: (i) up to an 80% interest in respect of chromite contained in the Koper Lake Project; and (ii) up to a 20% interest in respect of the non-chromite minerals contained in the Koper Lake Project.
-The Company also has a 30% interest in the Big Daddy Project.
+In the quarter, the Company became vested in a 50% joint venture interest in the Koper Lake Project which was renamed the Black Horse Joint Venture.
+The 50% joint venture interest includes 10% thereof that Bold Ventures Inc is the beneficial owner of.
+The Company also has a 30% joint venture interest in the Big Daddy Project.